 Green Lab Incentives Fund

-NEW THIS YEAR!
-Grants may be awarded in three categories: up to $3,000 are available for projects supporting General Sustainability, and up to $5,000 are available for projects supporting certified Green Offices or certified Green Labs.
+Grants may be awarded in three categories: up to $3,000 are available for projects supporting General Sustainability and Social Justice, and up to $5,000 are available for projects supporting certified Green Offices or certified Green Labs.

 All faculty, staff and students at Emory, including Emory Healthcare and Oxford College, are eligible to apply.
 Team applications are encouraged.
 All student applications must include approval from a faculty advisor.